Cheating at the Paralympic Games: IPC reaction

 The IPC announced that, due to serious difficulties in determining the eligibility of athletes, it was suspending all official sporting activities involving an intellectual disability.
-The IPC attempted to develop a revised system for testing for intellectual disabilities but announced on 1 February 2003 that all events involving learning difficulties would be abandoned for the 2004 Summer Paralympics in Athens.IPC.
-2 February 2003.
-"INAS-FID Eligibility System Unsatisfactory: Athletes with Intellectual Disability Cannot Participate".
-Accessed 14 August 2007.
+The IPC attempted to develop a revised system for testing for intellectual disabilities but announced on 1 February 2003 that all events involving learning difficulties would be abandoned for the 2004 Summer Paralympics in Athens.

 Following an anti-corruption drive, the International Sports Federation for Persons with an Intellectual Disability (INAS-FID) lobbied to have these athletes reinstated.
 Beginning in 2004, athletes with an intellectual disability began to be re-integrated into Paralympic sport competitions.
 The IPC stated that it would re-evaluate their participation following the Beijing 2008 Paralympic Games.
 In November 2009 the ban was lifted and the IPC introduced a series of "sports intelligence" tests to confirm claimed disabilities.
 The first IPC-run event where intellectual disability athletes were allowed to compete again was the 2009 IPC Swimming European Championships.